Retrospective Analysis of Patient Data and Biospecimens from Past Clinical Trials to Predict Future Patient Outcomes

 NCI has announced several funding opportunities that align with the Cancer Moonshot.See Funding Opportunities

-This recommendation supports retrospective analyses that combine patient clinical data with newly-generated specimen biological data, including expression patterns of genetic mutations, proteins, immune signatures, and cellular biochemistry.
+This recommendation supports retrospective analyses that combine patient clinical data with biological data from tissue specimens, including expression patterns of genetic mutations, protein interactions, immune signatures, and cellular biochemistry.
 Such data may help researchers develop hypotheses about which tumor features may predict treatment benefit and affect patient outcomes, including resistance to treatments.

 Ultimately, the knowledge gained from these analyses will aid researchers and clinicians in understanding prognostic stratification by developing hypotheses that could be tested in future clinical trials.